evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

 addFields(new Field('b', 3), new Field('c', 5))
 ```

-These new fields don't need be staticly defined, either.
+These new fields don't need be statically defined, either.
 This example shows how to add a new field which is a function of the current document's values.
 In this case, a new field `alt3` is added with a value of `true` if the current value of the field `a` is less than 3.
 Otherwise, `alt3` will be `false` in the new field.

 ```java's
 addFields(new Field('alt3', new Document('$lt', asList('$a', 3))))